-The following table sets forth information with respect to the beneficial ownership of our common stock as of May 31, 2021 by:
+The following table sets forth information with respect to the beneficial ownership of our common stock as of July 31, 2021 by:

-- · each of our directors; - each of our named executive officers; - · all of our directors and executive officers as a group; and - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.
+- each of our directors; - each of our named executive officers; - all of our directors and executive officers as a group; and - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.

-The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is based on a total of shares of our common stock outstanding as of May 31, 2021 and assuming the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 83,526,065 shares of our common stock immediately prior to the completion of this offering.
-The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on shares of our common stock assumed to be outstanding after this offering, including the shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding options.
+The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is based on a total of 29,128,604 shares of our common stock outstanding as of July 31, 2021 and assuming the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 83,526,065 shares of our common stock immediately prior to the completion of this offering.
+The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on 143,766,583 shares of our common stock assumed to be outstanding after this offering, including (i) the 12,500,000 shares of our common stock that we are selling in this offering, and (ii) 18,611,914 shares of our common stock issuable upon the automatic conversion of the \$235.5 million aggregate principal and accrued and unpaid interest on the Convertible Notes based on interest accrued through September 27, 2021 and a 20% discount to the initial public offering price of \$16.00 per share upon the closing of this offering, but not including any additional shares issuable upon exercise of outstanding options.

 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock.
-Shares of our common stock that an individual has a right to acquire within 60 days after May 31, 2021 are considered outstanding and beneficially owned by the person holding such right for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers.
+Shares of our common stock that an individual has a right to acquire within 60 days after July 31, 2021 are considered outstanding and beneficially owned by the person holding such right for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers.
 Except as otherwise noted, the persons and entities in this table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
 Except as otherwise set forth below, the address of each beneficial owner is c/o 4980 Carroll Canyon Rd., Suite 100, San Diego, CA 92121.